summii/summii.github.io/_posts/2018-05-05-neural-network-from-scratch.md

 Now, we will implement our neural network in python.

-Our network has two input  and 3 hidden units and one output.
-These are the example of hyperparameters.
-Hyperparameters are constant that is to establish the structure and behaviour of network but can not be updated as we train the network.
+Our network has two input  and 3 hidden units and one output and these are the example of hyperparameters.
+Hyperparameters are constant that establish the structure and behaviour of network but can not be updated as we train the network.
 Our learning algorithm is not capable of deciding if it needs another hidden layer unit.
 What neural net do learn are the parameters, specifically weight on synapse.
 We will move our data through our network, in a method called forward propagation.
 Rather than passing inputs to networks one at a time,

 ![alt text](/img/elementwise.png)